JavaScriptDude/Phoenix_ReasonReact_Example/README.md

 To get ReasonReact to run in the browser, however, we are going to need to compile the ReasonML code into JavaScript.
 That is where [Bucklescript](https://bucklescript.github.io/) comes in.
 To install the necessary ReasonReact dependencies in our project, run the following commands:
 ```
      cd assets
-     npm install —save-dev bs-platform # this will likely need take a couple of minutes to run the first time
+     npm install --save-dev bs-platform # this will likely need take a couple of minutes to run the first time
-     npm install —save react react-dom reason-react
+     npm install --save react react-dom reason-react
 ```

 Now that ReasonReact is installed into the project, let’s create a small ReasonReact component that will get rendered on the home page of the application.
 Add the following files to your project (borrowed from the [reason-react-example project](https://github.com/reasonml-community/reason-react-example/tree/master/src/simple)):